Gururaj26/ssh-generator/README.md

 * [Inquirer](https://github.com/SBoudrias/Inquirer.js) - Interactive CLI user interface.
 * [npm](https://www.npmjs.com/) - Package manager

+## Roadmap

+* List all the keys in local and specific service.
+* update keys to github, bitbucket and gitlab respectively with users authentication
+* -- Suggestions?
+DM me on twitter [Gururaj](https://twitter.com/Gururaj15)

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.MD) for details on our code of conduct, and the process for submitting pull requests to us.